openstack/monasca-agent/docs/Customizations.md

 ##### instances
 The instances section is a list of instances that this check will be run against.
 Your actual check() method is run once per instance.
 The name:value pairs for each instance specify details about the instance that are necessary for the check.

-It is best practice to include a name for each instance as the monasca-setup program uses this to avoid duplicating instances.
+It is vitally important to have a `name` attribute with a unique value for each instance as the `monasca-setup` program uses this to avoid duplicating instances.
+If any of the instances does not have a `name` attribute, `monasca-setup` will duplicate it every time it runs, causing not only a cluttered configuration file but also a multiplication of metrics sent by the plugin.
+See https://storyboard.openstack.org/#!/story/2001311 for an example of the plugin where this problem occurred.

 ##### Plugin Documentation
 Your plugin should include an example `yaml` configuration file to be placed in `/etc/monasca/agent/conf.d` which has the name of the plugin YAML file plus the extension '.example', so the example configuration file for the process plugin would be at `/etc/monasca/agent/conf.d/process.yaml.example.
 This file should include a set of example init_config and instances clauses that demonstrate how the plugin can be configured.